-According to Abbreviationfinder, for some years the occupation of the island was mostly nominal but in 1638, when General Goyer built a fort on the southeast coast, almost in the area where Mahè is currently located, the real colonization began, because the first growers began to flow in from Holland.
+According to Abbreviationfinder, an acronym site which also features history of Mauritius, for some years the occupation of the island was mostly nominal but in 1638, when General Goyer built a fort on the southeast coast, almost in the area where Mahè is currently located, the real colonization began, because the first growers began to flow in from Holland.
 These, however, either out of incapacity or out of bad luck, did not get the desired results and in 1710 they left the island, destroying all the works already carried out and freeing all the black slaves brought from Africa.

 Two years later, in 1712, the French of the East India Company arrived, who restarted colonization and renamed it “Ile de France”.

 Among the various governors that the island had, one of the most important was Mahè de la Bourdonnaise, in charge from 1735 to 1746, who set the works according to the real needs of the area.
 Conflicts arose with the Governor General of the Dupleix Company, he was then imprisoned.
 In 1767 the French minister, count of Choiseul abolished the Company and placed the Ile de France under the direct government of the king of France.

 When Poivre was governor, the island experienced a period of true prosperity, it became an important agricultural center; Colonial products such as cinnamon, nutmeg and vanilla were grown there more widely.